Media-Bias-Group/TASSY-A-Text-Annotation-Survey-System/README.md

-# survey-spa-flask-vue
+# TASSY— A Text Annotation Survey System
-A web-based survey application built using Flask and Vue.js.
+TASSY is a web-based survey application built using Flask and Vue.js.
 The survey app allows combining classic survey functionality, such as posing single-choice, multiple choice and slider questions, with text annotation functionality, i.e., allowing participants to select words or phrases in a provided text for annotation.

 ## To run the application locally